langgenius/dify/README.md

 You can try out [Dify.AI Cloud](https://dify.ai) now.
 It provides all the capabilities of the self-deployed version, and includes 200 free requests to OpenAI GPT-3.5.

+### Looking to purchase via AWS?
+Check out [Dify Premium on AWS](https://aws.amazon.com/marketplace/pp/prodview-t22mebxzwjhu6) and deploy it to your own AWS VPC with one-click.

 ## Dify vs. LangChain vs. Assistants API

 | Feature | Dify.AI | Assistants API | LangChain |